Membership Manual

 Technical Support: members of the paid staff who support the management of the shopping floor, including procedural, logistic and moral support and assistance with computer hardware malfunctions

-Temporary Leave of Absence: when a member requests to put their membership on hold for a temporary period of time, with a minimum of eight weeks
+Temporary Leave of Absence: when a member requests to put their membership on hold for a temporary period of time, with a minimum of six weeks